WS-UB/WLMap/README.md

    - After the device is installed, select the "play" button next to the installed device to begin running it.

 ## Project Roadmap

-- [x] User can select any point in Davis Hall and can get navigational directions.
-- [x] The point the user selects is marked and displayed with a circle.
-- [x] Latitude and longitude coordinates are displayed on the point that the user selects.
-- [ ] User can travel to any point within a room in Davis Hall [WIP]

 ### User UI-UX
 - [x] Enable the feature to fill in the information on the Share Data page.